monstergroup42/starthere/readme.md

-====
-title: Parametric approximation of functions via neural networks
+Parametric approximation of functions via neural networks
 ====

 I aim to develop better and more robust method of approximating real valued